beepboop1212/Graph-Semantic-Recommender/README.md

     *   The trained GNN model is used to generate final embeddings for all customers and articles in the graph.
     *   These embeddings, along with their ID mappings, are saved to disk (`.npy` and `.json` files).
     *   The conceptual final step involves loading this graph structure and the learned embeddings into a Neo4j database to serve real-time API requests for recommendations.
+    *  **Explanation:** The `CaptumExplainer` is used to analyze a specific recommendation, attributing the prediction score back to influential edges in the user's historical subgraph.

 ## 🛠️ Getting Started